 Your company culture can directly affect an employee's attitude during all the seasons of the year.
 It doesn't matter if it's the dead of the winter or the summer's heatwave; work atmosphere is everything.

-"Culture can inspire proactive problem solving or inspire passive problem spotting, with no action to address issues," said S. Chris Edmonds, founder and CEO of The Purposeful Culture Group, and an author.
+"Culture can inspire proactive problem solving or inspire passive problem spotting, with no action to address issues," said S. Chris Edmonds, founder and CEO of The Purposeful Culture Group.
 "Culture can inspire cooperative interaction and teamwork to boost production, quality and service, or frustrate employees so they just go through the motions, daily."

-To this end, Jojo Hedaya, founder and CEO at Unroll.me, has built a culture of ownership, where each team member takes responsibility for his or her projects and tasks.
+To this end, Jojo Hedaya, founder and CEO at Unroll.me, has built a culture of ownership, where each team member takes responsibility for their projects and tasks.